-In early April, the MAF team in Madagascar flew 375,200 live doses of measles vaccinations to assist in the flight against this killer childhood disease.
+In early April, the MAF team in Madagascar flew 375,200 live doses of measles vaccinations to assist in the fight against this killer childhood disease.

 Madagascar is currently experiencing a severe outbreak of the life-threatening disease, which can cause blindness, pneumonia, brain swelling and death.
 Measles is an extremely contagious and when combined with high levels malnutrition found among children in Madagascar, often results in tragic outcomes.